HelloThePixel/open-source-card-collector/README.md

 ### Usage

 Once you have a build of Open Source Card Collector, you need some cards!
+And while you can get some from the folder linked above, half the fun is making your own!

 ## Making Cards